FTB Offer in Compromise Success Rates & Mistakes to Avoid

 That means about 1 in 4 Offers from individual taxpayers are successful.

-β With strong preparation and professional support, approval odds can be significantly improved — but the FTB applies strict financial review standards.
+β With strong preparation and professional support, approval odds can be significantly improved — but the FTB applies strict financial review standards to understand how the FTB calculates settlement amounts.

 π§ How the FTB Reviews an Offer in Compromise